Imanmh369/internship-blog/week-3.md

 ## Thursday
-I attempted to enhance the Medium Bar by showing **percentages** for each tool’s usage.
-However, this conflicted with the search bar functionality, so I removed that part to maintain usability.
-I then moved on to a new idea: a **network graph** that reveals whether an artist was involved in multiple classifications.
-To improve the design, I experimented with adding a **navigation bar**.
-Finally, I deployed the project online.
-GitHub Pages didn’t support Dash (since it’s a Python framework), but I successfully deployed the app using **Render**, a free hosting platform.
+On Thursday, I attempted to enhance the Medium Bar further by showing percentages for each tool’s usage.
+While this seemed like a useful addition, it conflicted with the search bar functionality and disrupted the user experience, so I decided to remove it.
+I then moved on to a new feature: a network graph that reveals whether an artist was involved in multiple classifications.
+This visualization added another layer of insight into the diversity of an artist’s work.
+To improve the overall design, I experimented with adding a navigation bar for easier user interaction.
+Finally, I tackled deployment.
+GitHub Pages didn’t support Dash (since it’s a Python framework), which initially blocked my progress.
+After researching alternatives, I discovered Render, a free hosting platform, and successfully deployed the project there.

 <div align="center">